 5. Automated decision in individual cases including profiling

-Within the framework of the payment method control, information from the externally used credit agencies as well as any payment data you may already have is used (see 4.1.1.).
-In the fraud prevention process, additional device tracking data may be used (see 4.1.2.).
+Within the framework of the payment method control, information from the externally used credit agencies as well as any payment data you may already have, is used (see section 4.1.1).
+In the fraud prevention process, additional device tracking data may be used (see section 4.1.2).
 On the basis of mathematical-statistical methods (in particular methods of logistic regression or other statistical, partially automated optimisation models), a forecast is created, in particular about payment probabilities and, if applicable, risks of fraud and abuse, using our existing payment information, both through comparisons with groups of people who exhibited similar payment behaviour in the past and through historical analyses of fraud patterns (in particular through extrapolation to our target groups).

 If you are refused credit due to insufficient creditworthiness or due to a significant suspicion of fraud, the high-risk payment methods offered by us will not be offered to you as we bear the associated risk, but you can use other payment methods offered on the merchant’s website (e.g. credit card or pre-payment) to complete your order.

 6. Transfer outside the EU/EEA